 Low-Sodium recommendation If you're on a low-sodium diet, use Mrs. Dash's original flavor on both sides of the fish and skip the salt.

 Timing My air fryer cooks thin fish fillets in 8-10 minutes at 390 degrees Fahrenheit.
 There is no need to flip the fish while it is cooking.

 Substitutions You can substitute any thin white fish for the yellowtail.
 Try red snapper, mutton snapper, mangrove or mango snapper, flounder, trout, hogfish, grouper, or cod.

 If you have a thicker piece of fish, you'll need to cook it for an extra few minutes.

 For a great side dish, you can make Lemon Asparagus Rice.
-The recipe is straightforward and you can substitute quinoa or your favorite seed or grain for the white rice.
+The recipe is straightforward; you can substitute the white rice with quinoa or your favorite seed or grain.

 No, there's no need to flip the fish.
 You risk it falling apart.
-There is air circulating around the machine so flipping isn't necessary.
+There is air circulating in the machine so flipping isn't necessary.

 A small head of cauliflower cut into small pieces cooks for about 10 minutes.

 Yes, cauliflower crisps in the air fryer the same way it does in the oven.